jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 ```bash
 hugo list drafts
 ```
 As you see on last command output, by default, all new content are created under `content` directory. `post` slag on post file name (`post/hugo.md`) is called *Content Type*.
-Is a way to organized your content, and is default content type in hugo when listing entries on a *List Page*.
+Is a way to organized your content, and is default content type in hugo when listing entries on *Home Page*.

-List Page is a page listing items.
-First page you see when you open your site is *Home Page*, and is a List Page as default, but you can convert it to Single Page.
+*Home Page* is first page you see when you open your site.
+It is a *List Page* by  default, but you can convert it to *Single Page*.
+Home Page is a special page, we will cover it on later sections.

+List Page is a page listing items, like posts you created.

-Single Page is used to show content, like post you just created.
-You can click on that post to see how your post is rendered as a Single Page
+Single Page is used to show content, also like posts you just created.
+You can click on that post to see how your post is rendered as a Single Page.

-You can see a preview of available posts on Home Page.
-You have a title, publish date, and when you add more content, you'll see the first part of text as *Summary*.
+Previews of available posts are listed on Home Page.
+You have a title, publish date, and when you add more content, you'll see first part of text as *Summary*.

 You may notice *Author* item.
 You can set that field and customize summary by editing *Front Matter* on next section.